sonertari/UTMFW/README.md

 	+ Copy utmfw-XY.pub to meta/etc/signify/
 	+ Copy utmfw-XY.pub to /etc/signify/, the utmfw-XY.pub file is copied into the bsd.rd file while making release(8), to verify install sets during installation

-- Update the packages for the amd64 arch, then do the same for the arm64 arch replacing amd64 with arm64 below:
+- Update the packages for the amd64 arch, then do the same for the arm64 arch replacing amd64 with arm64 (or aarch64 for PKG_PATH) below:
 	+ Install the OpenBSD packages
 		+ Set the download mirror, use the existing cache if any
 			```